Stop the spiral of overwhelm and suffering.

 You know the feeling.

 The weight on your chest when you wake up.
 The to-do list that never ends.
-The clients, the students, the people you serve—all carrying more than they can hold.
+The needs of family, the communities or people that you serve—all carrying more than they can hold.
 And you're trying to hold it for them.

 You're supposed to be the one who has it together.
 The calm one.
 The grounded one.
 The one who knows what to do.